 It is a legal requirement that each school should have a named Designated Person (DP) and in our school it is the Headteacher.
 Mrs Tustain has undertaken Multi Agency Child Protection Training delivered through the Plymouth’s Local Safeguarding Children’s Board (LSCB) and undertakes other training as recommended by the LA every two years.
-Assistant Headteacher, Mrs Clark, and our SENDCo, Mrs Baxter, who acts in Mrs Tustain’s absence and have also received multi agency training.
+The school’s Business Manager, Mrs Allen and our SENDCo, Mrs Baxter, who acts in Mrs Tustain’s absence and have also received multi agency training.
 Our school procedures for safeguarding children are in line with LSCB procedures and Section 175 of the 2002 Education Act., which covers all aspects of child abuse, neglect and non-accidental injury.
 The Head Teacher’s principle consideration is the ongoing welfare, well-being and safety of our pupils.
 It is the school’s duty to report to outside agencies ( i.e. Children’s Social Care) any incidences or concerns to ensure the safety of all pupils.
 We trust parents will see this as a positive course of action and it is not meant to cause any upset or difficulty for anyone concerned.
 The school pays full regard to current DfE guidance “Safeguarding Children and Safer Recruitment in Education” 2010.
 We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult, including volunteers and staff employed by contractors.

 Single Point of Contact (SPOC) in relation to radicalisation and involvement in terrorism – contact Mrs Tustain